William May (pirate): History

 Later in 1695 William Kidd was engaged as a pirate hunter aboard the Adventure Galley, specifically tasked with capturing or eliminating Tew, Wake, May, John Ireland, and others.
 The closest Kidd would come would be an unfortunate 1698 meeting with Robert Culliford: most of Kidd's crew, fed up with his captaincy, abandoned him and joined Culliford.

 The Pearl sailed toward Ethiopia, taking vessels near India in 1696 before returning to New York to divide their loot.
 By January 1699 May was at Madagascar again, this time commanding the Charming Mary after its captain Richard Bobbington had been killed raiding ashore in India.
 Culliford had sailed alongside the Charming Mary for a time, but had departed before May's tenure as captain.
 May was trying to repeat Every's feat when English pirate hunters were reported en route.
 May and crew slipped out of Madagascar and sailed once again to New York in 1700 to share out their treasure and retire.
-Returning to Rhode Island, he was reported to have resumed operating the Whitehorse Tavern (today billed as "the oldest surviving tavern in America") starting in 1702.
+Returning to Rhode Island, he was reported to have resumed operating the Whitehorse Tavern, today claimed to be "the oldest surviving tavern in America", from 1702.

-May's name (occasionally Mason or Masson) and exploits may have served as inspiration for Captain Charles Johnson’s fictional “Captain Mission” in his A General History of the Pyrates, which was otherwise devoted to historical pirate figures.
+May's name (occasionally Mason or Masson) and exploits may have served as inspiration for Captain Charles Johnson's fictional "Captain Mission" in his A General History of the Pyrates, which was otherwise devoted to historical pirate figures.

-Captain William May (Mayes/Mason/etc.) of the Pearl should not be confused with crewman William May, who served on Henry Every's ship Fancy and was one of the few members of that voyage to be executed for piracy.
+Captain William May (Mayes/Mason/etc.) of the Pearl should not be confused with crewman William May who served on Henry Every's ship Fancy, and was one of the few members of that voyage to be executed for piracy.